foadsadr/crypto-portfolio-optimizer/README.md

 # Crypto Portfolio Optimizer
-Cryptocurrencies portfolio optimizer and simulator
+Cryptocurrencies portfolio optimizer and simulator (useful for investors and holders)

 ## Description
 Welcome to the Cryptocurrency Portfolio Optimizer – a dynamic tool designed for investors stepping into the world of cryptocurrencies.
 This project is an essential guide for those uncertain about which assets to include in their portfolio.
 By leveraging a powerful simulation (backtest) mechanism, provides a data-driven approach to asset allocation.